-Upon maturity of the oil palm, the land will be maintained and managed by the villagers or in the future by the group.
+As mentioned above, upon maturity of the oil palm, the land will be maintained and managed by the villagers or in the future by the group.
 The harvested FFB will then be sold to the group.
-The villagers will repay the loan facilities from a portion of the FFB sale price.
-In addition to the scheme, the group provided temporary funding to the local cooperatives for working capital purposes.
-The cost of development of plantations and temporary funding provided by the group to local cooperatives as at the end of the reporting year is US\$19,203,000 (2020: US\$25,080,000):
+The villagers will repay the loan facilities from a portion of the FFB sale proceeds.
+In addition, the group may provide temporary funding to the local cooperatives for working capital purposes.
+The cost of development of plantations and temporary funding provided by the group to local cooperatives as at the end of the reporting year are as follows:

-Gro Group

-2021 US\$'000 2020 US\$'000

-Presented as other receivables (Note 23):

-Advances under Plasma Programme, current 15,535 20,498

-Advances under Plasma Programme, non-current 3,668 4,582
+Presented as other receivables (Note 23): Advances under Plasma Programme, current Advances under Plasma Programme, non-current Total

-Total 19,203 25,080

-The advances under plasma programme that are not secured by bank facilities and to be repaid by villagers using FFB was measured by management at the end of the reporting year based on the present value of the expected net cash flows with the following significant assumptions.
+The advances under Plasma Programme that are not secured by bank facilities and to be repaid by villagers using FFB sale proceeds was measured by management at the end of the reporting year based on the present value of the expected net cash flows and recorded at fair value with the following key assumptions.

-- (i) Yield per hectare of oil palm trees is determined by reference to guidelines issued by the Indonesian Oil Palm Research Institute (Pusat Penelitian Kelapa Sawit), which varies with the average age of oil palm trees; - (ii) The discount rate for 2021 is 3.50% (2020: 3.75%) per annum; - (iii) The projected selling prices of FFB are derived from adjusting CPO prices to the FFB extraction rate (% of CPO extractable from FFB) and processing costs.
+- (i) Institute (Pusat Penelitian Kelapa Sawit), which varies with the average age of oil palm trees; - The discount rate for 2022 is 5.50% (2021: 3.50%) per annum; (ii) - (iii) from FFB) and processing costs.
 The CPO prices are based on the World Bank forecasts.

-The carrying value of advances under plasma programme would be affected by changes in the assumptions used.
+The carrying value of advances under Plasma Programme would be affected by changes in the assumptions used.

-Relationship of unobservable inputs to carrying value:
+Relationship of discount rates to carrying value: